delperdang/lexcredendi/README.md

 - Automatic timezone detection thanks to django-tz-detect
 - Context processing of liturgical season colors using python-dateutil
 - Automatic protocol elevation (HTTP to HTTPS)
-- Feed of project updates using GitHub api
+- Feed of project updates using GitHub API

 ## Setup